Assent Auctions: Frequently Asked Questions

 What if my plane has many overdue inspections or service bulletins?

-If it can legally fly (with a ferry permit) to the auction, it can be sold.
+If it can legally fly (with a ferry permit), it can be sold.
 But all outstanding inspections, airworthiness directives, and service bulletins must be disclosed.

 I have a broker representing my aircraft, should I part with them?